balaranjan/High-throughput-LMTO/README.md

 Outputs can be visualized using the following [plotter package](https://github.com/EmilJaffal/High-throughput-LMTO-plotter).

-> The current README.md serves as a tutorial and documentation - last update January 16, 2025
+> The current README.md serves as a tutorial and documentation - last update June 20, 2025

 ## Demo